Briar Rose Farm

-The opportunity to source genetics focused on strong structure, resilience, output, friendly natures and shape my own herds to reflect the attributes and natures I desire whilst embracing the breed standards and striving for perfection each new generation is just exhilarating!
+The opportunity to source genetics focused on strong structure, resilience, output, friendly natures and shape my own herds to reflect the attributes and behaviours I desire whilst embracing the breed standards and striving towards hardy improvements each new generation is just exhilarating!

 BE INFORMED >>

 Please please please do your research to see if these amazing animals will suit your lifestyle and decide what their function is before you buy.
 It is a big commitment and your animals will be relying on you for their health, well being and attention for the rest of their lives, whether that be as a pet or production animal.
 The internet is a great place to start.
 You can also speak to or email breeders and there are some great books available but nothing beats a visit to studs and seeing for yourself.